-Looming over the entire issue of international terrorism is an apparently inexorable trend toward proliferation of weapons of mass destruction (WMD), or the means to make them.
-All of the seven officially designated state sponsors of terrorism, Cuba, Iran, Iraq, Libya, North Korea, Sudan, and Syria, were known or suspected to have programs for the development of nuclear, chemical, or biological weapons.
+Looming over the entire issue of international terrorism is the specter of proliferation of weapons of mass destruction (WMD), or the means to make them.
+All of the six officially designated state sponsors of terrorism, Cuba, Iran, Libya, North Korea, Sudan, and Syria, were known or suspected to have had one or more WMD related programs.
 (Suspicions regarding Cuba are controversial.)
-Three of the states - Iran, Libya, and North Korea - have nuclear weapons programs at varying stages of development.
-This was also believed to be true of Iraq under Saddam Hussein.
-Whether listed states have actually supplied terrorists with WMD wherewithal is not known with certainty; yet the possibility of covert transfers or leakages clearly exists.
-Furthermore terrorists have attempted to acquire WMD means through their own resources and connections.
+Three of the states - Iran, Libya, and North Korea - have, or had, nuclear weapons oriented programs at varying stages of development.
+This was also believed by many to be true of Iraq under Saddam Hussein.
+Terrorists have attempted to acquire WMD technology through their own resources and connections.
 For instance, the Aum Shinrikyo cult was able to procure technology and blueprints for producing Sarin, a deadly nerve gas, through official contacts in Russia in the early 1990s.
-The gas was subsequently used in an attack on the Tokyo subway in March 1995 that killed 12 people and injured 5,000.
+The gas was subsequently used in an attack on the Tokyo subway in March 1995 that killed 12 people and injured 1,000.